 For Burkeen, Rec and Parks has been home for three years, which made his tenure at the agency one of the longest in modern history.
 There have been three department heads and one acting head since Stephanie Rawlings-Blake became mayor.
 Since 1989, there have been at least 12 directors.

-Recruited from Miami, where he had been parks chief before running afoul of Mayor Tomas Regalado, Burkeen was viewed as a thoughtful but disengaged boss.
+Recruited from Miami, where he had been parks chief before running afoul of Mayor Tomas Regalado, Burkeen was viewed as a committed, thoughtful, but at times disengaged boss.

 He has had some accomplishments under his belt (he kept most rec centers open), but will leave Baltimore with his top goal unfulfilled – winning agency accreditation from the National Recreation and Park Association.